Germans can be crazy too

 Some of the floats carry a healthy payload of chocolate and miniature plastic schnapps bottles.
 “Over here!
 Over here!” we yelled: “Bützje, Bützje!
 Kamelle, Kamelle!” or: “Give us a kiss and give us a sweet!”
 We got more than we bargained for, though, as a silo of schnapps slammed into us at high velocity and a 200g bar of chocolate hit Christian in the face, sending him flying back into the room and causing no small level of amusement to one of the girls on the float.

 It was completely surreal, a moment of inadvertent comedy timing in the midst of a city in chaos.
 Yet that is just the point: experiencing a city at its maddest, seeing it drunk, dressed up, from a precarious windowsill is just the way to make you feel like you have lived there all your life.

 At the end of the day, though, I’m afraid that I’m clutching at straws trying to describe what Karneval is like.
 It can only be experienced, not explained.
-So if you’re missing your initiation this year, put the 20th February 2012 in your diary and start thinking of a good costume.
+So if you’re missing your initiation this year, put the end of February in your diary and start thinking of a good costume.

 Information on Cologne’s Carnival is on their official tourism website.